Meet Your Major

 As an education major concentrating in middle school education (5-8), you’ll gain the expertise, skills and confidence to teach middle school students.

-Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in early childhood education.
+Approved by the Massachusetts Department of Elementary and Secondary Education, our programs provide you with the training required to earn your state teaching license in middle school education.
 Bonus?
 Through hands-on learning opportunities, you’ll develop your education philosophy, create a portfolio, and hone your classroom management skills.

 In the middle-school education program, you will: